 If Samsung does offer Android Oreo to Galaxy Note 5 users it will be huge for all Galaxy users, not just those with a Galaxy S6 or Galaxy Note 5.
 One of the advantages Apple’s iPhone has over Samsung’s Galaxy devices is its four plus years of continuous software support.

 We aren’t expecting a Galaxy Note 5 Oreo update at this point, but continue to keep those fingers crossed as we press on into the year.

 Galaxy Note 5 Oreo Release Date

-If Samsung decides to push a Galaxy Note 5 Android Oreo update, and that’s a huge if, the release date is probably several months away.
+If Samsung decides to push a Galaxy Note 5 Android Oreo update, and that’s a huge if, the release date is probably weeks away at best.